 Schedules and pulses can be used as conditions in rules.
-The list s hows all the schedules and pulses currently configured in the ╇ product, along with information about their configuration. • Add schedule: Click to create a schedule or pulse.
+The list shows all the schedules and pulses currently configured in the

 Manual triggers

 You can use the manual trigger to manually trigger a rule.
 The manual trigger can, for example, be used to validate actions during product installation and configuration.